dra2020/dra-analytics/docs/rate.md

 ## Exports

-After the raw metrics are calculated, these functions are use to add ratings (scores) to the DRA scorecard.
+After the raw metrics are calculated in the category scorecards, these functions are then used to add ratings (scores) to the DRA scorecard.
 Ratings are integers [0–100] where bigger is always better.
 Except for partisan bias, all the ratings functions use simpler, linear normalization.